ChuanHong/robustETM_0.1/README.md

 Welcome to version 0.1 of robustETM package!

 Installation
 =============

-#Note: Windows users need to have "Rtools" https://www.biostat.wisc.edu/~kbroman/Rintro/Rwinpack.html; Mac users need to have "Xcode".
+Run following commands in R to install the source package directly from github:

 install.packages("devtools")

 library(devtools)

-dev_mode(on=T)

 install_github("robustETM_0.1", username="ChuanHong")

+Note: The package contains C code that requires compilation.
+The compilers are installed by default on Linux systems.
+Windows users need to have "Rtools" installed (see https://www.biostat.wisc.edu/~kbroman/Rintro/Rwinpack.html for details).
+Mac users, depends on the system settings, likely need to install Xcode.

 Sample code